Create React App alternative: 5 times leaner, 0 vulnerabilities

 CRA was a popular tool.

-But it had its limitations and issues.
+But it had its issues.
+It was bulky, outdated, and had limited customization.